TITLE 8 SOCIAL SERVICES

 (a) Age: Be age 17 or younger or age 50 or older.

 (b) Physical or mental unfitness: For exemption purposes, physical or mental unfitness per Paragraph (3) of Subsection A of 8.139.400.11 NMAC and 7 CFR 273.5(b)(2) is defined as follows: An individual who has a mental or physical illness or disability, temporary or permanent, which reduces their ability to financially support themselves.
-Unfitness can be obvious to the department and documented in the case file; or not obvious to the department, but is documented by a physician, physician's assistant, nurse, nurse practitioner, a licensed or certified psychiatrist or a licensed or certified psychologist, or social worker as being unfit to work; the claim of physical or mental unfitness must be substantiated by written documentation identifying the physical or mental condition and certifying that the person is unfit for employment.
+Unfitness can be obvious to the HCA and documented in the case file; or not obvious to the HCA, but is documented by a physician, physician's assistant, nurse, nurse practitioner, a licensed or certified psychiatrist or a licensed or certified psychologist, or social worker as being unfit to work; the claim of physical or mental unfitness must be substantiated by written documentation identifying the physical or mental condition and certifying that the person is unfit for employment.

 (i) If an individual claims to be physically or mentally unfit for purposes of the student exemption, and the unfitness is not evident to ISD, verification may be required.